 As it relates to alcoholics and addicts, our drug of choice was at one time one of the greatest discoveries we had ever made.
-Anxieties were eased, fears diminished and sometimes even just existing in our own skin was somehow more manageable.
+Anxieties were eased, fears diminished, and sometimes even just existing in our own skin was somehow more manageable.
 However, as the story always goes, it works until it doesn’t anymore.
 Though I still had it in my head that getting sober was the end of all things enjoyable for me, I can honestly say that my life has turned around in ways I never thought possible.

 1. Self Acceptance

-First and most importantly, I can look myself in the mirror.
+First and most importantly, I can look at myself in the mirror.
 It’s no secret that addiction is a monster that transforms some of the most beautiful lives into chaos and ruin; I certainly found it to be true.
 I no longer recognized who I was anymore and what I did see flat out disgusted me.
-Getting sober felt like losing an old friend, I’ll admit, but in the process, I found myself and that gain is immeasurable.
+Getting sober felt like losing an old friend, I’ll admit, but in the process, I found myself, and that gain is immeasurable.